-- Ehabilitation assessment and treatment for physical, neurologic, cardiopulmonary and cognitive impairments before discharge from the hospital; and - •Domprehensive, multidisciplinary discharge planning for cardiac arrest survivors and their caregivers, including medical and rehabilitative treatment recommendations and return to activity/work expectations.
+- Ethabilitation assessment and treatment for physical, neurologic, cardiopulmonary and cognitive impairments before discharge from the hospital; and - •Bomprehensive, multidisciplinary discharge planning for cardiac arrest survivors and their caregivers, including medical and rehabilitative treatment recommendations and return to activity/work expectations.

-American Heart Association American Heart Association logo copyright American guides how resuscitation is provided for critically ill patients," said Raina Merchant, M.D., M.S.H.P., FAHA, chair of the American Heart Association Emergency Cardiovascular Care Committee and associate professor of emergency medicine at the University of Pennsylvania.
-"As the science evolves over time, it's important that we review it and make recommendations about how providers can deliver high-quality care that reflects the most updated and state-of-the-art information."
+"The 2020 Guidelines represent a synthesis of important science that guides how resuscitation is provided for critically ill patients," said Raina Merchant, M.D., M.S.H.P., FAHA, chair of the American Heart Association Emergency Cardiovascular Care Committee and associate professor of emergency medicine at the University of Pennsylvania.
+"As the science evolves over time, it's important that we review it and make recommendations about how providers can deliver high-quality care

+American Heart Association logo copyright American Heart Association that reflects the most updated and state-of-the-art information."